What is hop and what is it used for?

 Hop (Humulus lupulus) is a plant of the Cannabaceae family family which is known for its use in herbal medicine and also because it is used in brewing.

-In natural medicine, hop plant strobiles (hops) are used because they are rich in resins and bitter principles.
+Hop plant strobiles (hops) are used as a folk remedy because they are rich in resins and bitter principles.
 These have soothing, sedative, tonic and digestive properties.

 - External applications, are is used in skin conditions like eczema and dermatitis.